1478963Veronikaga/lesson-GitHub/README.md

 How does it work?
 First, create a repository.
 Second,create new branch, different from master.
-Then, make a commit changes.
+Third, make a commit changes.
 Click README.md and click a pencil.
-Start to write.
+Start writing.
 The last change!